joannawojtasz/Project1_club/README.md

 4. For the potential new members short accessible informatioion what the club is doing, how to conntact it and join.

-  Rge index page tells potential users about the club while seperate page invite to sign in to the club.
+  The index page tells potential users about the club while seperate page invite to sign in to the club.
 Additional contact information and social media accounts are provided in the footer on each page.

 ### Manual testing